proflim123/rmua/README.md

 ## Optional part
 (You might need to run <g++ draw.cpp -o drawer -std=c++11 `pkg-config --cflags --libs opencv`> beforehand, but shouldn't be necessary)\
 *./drawer*\
-This program allows user to draw a map of their own.
+This program allows a user to draw a map of their own.
 Click the mouse at a point and lift it up at another point to draw a line between these two points.
 The line will be invisible until you lift up the mouse \
 Press Esc to save as “userdrawn.jpg” inside rmua/src/map_server/src \
 If you messed up just Esc and then run ./drawer again to overwrite